1800s (decade): Other wars and political upheavals

-The 1800s was a decade of the Gregorian calendar that began on January 1, 1800, and ended on December 31, 1809.
-It was a decade of drastic change to the world.

 Slavery

 This decade marked the greatest increase of the Atlantic slave trade to the United States.
 During the period of 1798 and 1808, approximately 200,000 slaves were imported from Africa to the United States.
 Still, the abolitionist movement began to gain ground in this period.
 Britain enacted the Slave Trade Act 1807, which barred the trade of slaves in Great Britain (though slavery was still legal).
 The United States enacted a similar ban in 1808.
 However, Napoleon revoked the French Empire's ban on slavery with the Law of 20 May 1802.

 On 30 August 1800, under the cloak of religious meetings, Gabriel Prosser and Jack Bowler planned a slave rebellion in Richmond, Virginia.
 The rebellion was postponed due to poor weather and was ultimately unsuccessful because of unnamed two slaves betraying the cause.